 You’ve never had oatmeal like this before!
 This thick and creamy banana cream pie overnight oatmeal smoothie combines that stick-to-your-ribs feeling of a bowl of oats with the silky smooth texture of a smoothie.
 Vegan, gluten-free, and packed with plant-based protein and fiber, it makes a perfect healthy and easy breakfast or snack!

 Are you excited?
 I’m excited.
-Mostly because we’re kicking things off with one of my very favourite ingredients of.all.times – OATS.
+Mostly because today’s recipe features one of my very favourite ingredients of.all.times – OATS.
 It’s no secret that I love those little guys to bits, not only for how healthy and delicious they are, but for how versatile too!
-Just how versatile?
-Wellllll, just head on over to Arman’s blog to check out a bunch of healthy and unique ways to use oats, where you can add your own oat recipes to the linkup!

 We’re going back to the basics today, because sometimes simple is best.